Investigation of hidden-charm double strange pentaquark candidate $P_{css}$ via its mass and strong decays: Abstract

 \section{Abstract}

 This work presents an analysis of a hidden charmed pentaquark candidate state with double strange quark in its quark content.
-The investigation is performed in two parts, which provide the mass prediction of the considered state and its partial decay width for the $P_{css}\rightarrow \Xi^0 J/\psi$ channel.
-For the analyses, two-point and three-point QCD sum rule methods are applied to get the mass and the width, respectively.
+The investigation is performed in two parts, which provide the mass prediction of the considered state and its partial decay widths for the $P_{css}\rightarrow \Xi^0 J/\psi$ and $P_{css}\rightarrow \Xi_c^+ D_s^-$ channels.
+For the analyses, two-point and three-point QCD sum rule methods are applied to get the mass and the widths, respectively.
 The mass for this candidate state is obtained as $m_{P_{css}}=4600 \pm 155$~MeV with corresponding current coupling constant $\lambda_{P_{css}}=(0.81 \pm 0.21)\times 10^{-3}$~GeV$^6$.
-These results are used in the analysis of the partial width of this state for the decay $P_{css}\rightarrow \Xi^0 J/\psi$.
-For this decay, the width is obtained as $\Gamma=9.52\pm 2.85 $~MeV.
+These results are used in the analysis of the partial widths of this state for the decays $P_{css}\rightarrow \Xi^0 J/\psi$ and $P_{css}\rightarrow \Xi_c^+ D_s^-$.
+From these decays, the total width is obtained as $\Gamma = 12.29\pm 2.94 $~MeV.
 These results may shed light on the future experimental searches in which such types of states are probed and may provide information to discriminate between such possible observations.

 {\#\arabic{footnote}}